-The heating system in your motorhome is a propane unit that provides warm forced air for heating and supplies hot water through an integrated boiler.
+The heating system in your motorhome is a propane and 110V power unit that provides warm forced air for heating and supplies hot water through an integrated boiler.

 Read the Manufacturer's Operation Manual for complete Safety Warnings, Operating Instructions, and Maintenance Information before operating the heating system.